betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/People/README.md

 # BSSw Fellowship Pages

 These files are used to populate the [Meet Our Fellows](https://bssw.io/pages/meet-our-fellows) page and for each Fellow's individual sub-page.
-To mark a page as a

 ## Templates
 Each Fellow and Honorable mention gets a file in this directory.
 Fellows have more information / fields that the honorable mentions.
 Honorable mentions list their title (position at their institution) whereas fellows get a tagline for their project.